ArsenShnurkov/x3d-finely-sharpened/README.md

 X3D serves as a good abstraction, an interchange, bundling all the concepts of a modern realtime engine into one package that is very programmer friendly.

 There is a future where all Mixed Reality applications will be based on a converged 3D standard.
-We believe this standard will be X3D Extensible 3D graphics.
+We believe this standard is X3D Extensible 3D Graphics furthering development of standardised Mixed Reality interfaces for the web, mobile, and desktop platforms.
-Mixed Reality for the web, mobile, and desktop platforms.
+This engine is focusing on this space and will be multiplatform.

 "X3D is used for building 3-dimensional models, both simple and sophisticated, X3D can show animated objects from different viewpoint perspectives,